 We will continue to monitor and manage the impact of this approach on the A40 Westway structures and Marylebone flyover.

 Our Business Plan looks at ways to safely reduce spending on our roads maintenance programme in the short term while we identify a new, long-term funding stream to support that work.

 The group of structures known collectively as the Westway carry the A40 for 4.6km from Wood Lane flyover in the west to the Marylebone flyover in the east.

 The structures were built between 1964 and 1970.
-Although they have undergone maintenance work in the past, including waterproofing the deck and improving the expansion joint, several components have reached or are nearing the end of their life.
+Maintenance work has been done in the past - including waterproofing the deck and improving the expansion joints - but several components have reached or are nearing the end of their life.

 Major maintenance/refurbishment work is needed to secure the long term reliability of the Westway.